PayString/rfcs/src/spec/payid-easy-checkout.md

 the Relation Type of "https://payid.org/ns/payid-easy-checkout-uri/1.0".
 The merchant UI would then add all of the query parameters defined in [PayID Easy Checkout URL Query Parameters](#payid-easy-checkout-url-query-parameters) to the URL included in the JRD Link.
-One query parameter of note is the "nextUrl" parameter, which allows the merchant to supply a redirect or callback URL for the sender's wallet to call once the payer has confirmed the payment.
+One query parameter of note is the "nextUrl" parameter, which allows the merchant to supply a redirect or callback URL for the sender's wallet to call once the sender has confirmed the payment.
 In this example, the merchant would like to display a "Thank You" page, and replaces `{nextUrl}` with `https://merchant.com/thankyou`.

 #### Correlating a Payment to an Invoice
 Merchants and non-profits will often need to correlate discrete layer-1 payments to an invoice or transaction entity in the merchants' native systems.
-The merchant in this example may have an invoice tracking system, on which an invoice gets created for the goods that the payer is buying, for example an invoice with a unique identifier of `1045464`.
+The merchant in this example may have an invoice tracking system, on which an invoice gets created for the goods that the sender is buying, for example an invoice with a unique identifier of `1045464`.
 A common practice for correlating layer 1 payments to a specific transaction or invoice is to accept payments on a different layer-1 address for each invoice so that the merchant can listen for payments into that address and correlate the payment to the invoice.
-However, because the PayID Easy Checkout URL only provides the receiver's PayID, there is currently no way to associate the address that is given to the payer to the invoice.
+However, because the PayID Easy Checkout URL only provides the receiver's PayID, there is currently no way to associate the address that is given to the sender to the invoice.

 In order to accomplish this, a merchant could provide a unique PayID containing the invoice identifier for each PayID Easy Checkout transaction.
-In this example, the merchant would first associate a payment address with the invoice ID, and would then redirect the payer to their wallet with the `receiverPayId` query parameter set to `pay-1045464$merchant.com`.
+In this example, the merchant would first associate a payment address with the invoice ID, and would then redirect the sender to their wallet with the `receiverPayId` query parameter set to `pay-1045464$merchant.com`.
 When the merchant PayID Server receives a query for the address associated with that PayID, they could return the previously stored payment address.
 When the merchant receives a payment to that address, they can then associate the layer 1 payment with the invoice.

-### Redirect Payer to Their Wallet
+### Redirect Sender to Their Wallet
-Once the merchant UI populates the required query parameters in the URL template, the merchant UI redirects the payer to the Redirect URL so that the payer can confirm the payment.
+Once the merchant UI populates the required query parameters in the URL template, the merchant UI redirects the sender to the Redirect URL so that the sender can confirm the payment.

-### Payer Confirms Payment
+### Sender Confirms Payment
-After the payer clicks the "Pay with PayID" button the merchant's UI, and the merchant performs the previous steps, the payer will be redirected to the Redirect URL, which is a front end resource of the wallet.
+After the sender clicks the "Pay with PayID" button the merchant's UI, and the merchant performs the previous steps, the sender will be redirected to the Redirect URL, which is a front end resource of the wallet.
 The wallet UI can read the query parameters from the Redirect URL and render a confirmation page or modal with all of the required fields pre-populated.

-Once the payer confirms the payment, the wallet would perform a PayID address lookup on the "receiverPayId" query parameter to get the payment address of the merchant and submit a transaction to the underlying ledger or payment system.
+Once the sender confirms the payment, the wallet would perform a PayID address lookup on the "receiverPayId" query parameter to get the payment address of the merchant and submit a transaction to the underlying ledger or payment system.
 The merchant can then redirect the user back to the URL specified in the "nextUrl" query parameter, which will display the "Thank You" page of the merchant.